 The immigrants that lived there also made colorful houses.
 They are built one next to the other in other to increase support and help them keep stand even after several years.
 They were usually decorated with the left-over paint from the shipyards meaning that they were usually ocher, grey, dark green, and red.

-This historical place, which receives around 4 million tourists per year, has a unique, great story because in 1928 the train tracks that passed through these streets were abandoned turning the area into a ghost town.
+This historical place, which receives around 4 million tourists per year, has a unique, great story because in 1928 the train tracks that passed through these streets were abandoned turning the area IGNORE INTO a ghost town.

 Years later, in the 1950’s, Benito Quinquela Martín, an Argentine painter who lived in this place decided to give the houses a makeover and, thusly, giving them a new opportunity.